bakkot/z3-unknown-repro/README.md

 If you remove a constraint and try again - which the script will proceed to do - it will be `sat` instead.

-You can also build and run `run-z3.cc`, which has the same set of commands as the JS API and which prints sat (i.e. 1).
+You can also build and run `run-z3.cc`, which loads and runs the solver in exactly the same way as the JS API but which prints `sat` (i.e. 1) instead of `unknown`.